 “Life carries with it more pain than pleasure for many of God’s children.
 The most bitter tears are those shed inwardly or alone when no one else sees the agony of our spirits.” – C.S.
 Lewis.

-Brokenness is the only way that you will understand the heart of God.
-It’s through brokenness that you will comprehend the nature of sin and phantom the strength of God’s love.
-God does not use people who have never learnt perseverance, nor does He use people who have never learnt to lean on God and God alone.
+God uses our brokenness, not only to bless us but to bless others, even for generations to come.
+Brokenness is the only way by which you and I understand better the heart of God.
+Through brokenness, you and I will comprehend better the nature of sin and phantom the strength of God’s love.
+God does not effectively use people who have never been broken nor people who have never learnt perseverance.
+God does not effectively use people who have never learnt to lean on Him and Him alone.

 - Ask Abraham and he would tell you about the sacrifice in Mount Moriah

 - Ask Jacob and he would tell you how he laid his head on a pillar of stone

 - Ask Joseph and he would tell you about the Egyptian dungeon